How to create a private podcast in 2023

 How to record audio for your private podcast feed

-On your desktop, with a fancy microphone
+• On your desktop, with a fancy microphone

-Employees get notified in their podcast app or by email that a new episode is available.
+Private subscribers will be notified in their podcast app or by email that a new episode is available.

-How to share the private podcast with your employees
+How to share the private podcast with your employees or members

 Now that your first episode is published, you can go to the "Subscribers" tab and add subscribers (members, employees, etc) to your podcast.

-They can be added manually (one at a time), or via CSV upload.
+They can be added manually (one at a time) or via CSV upload.

 Once you've added a subscriber, they'll automatically receive a welcome email that looks like this: